 How to Get Started Swing Trading Stocks is an introductory guide for new traders looking to get active in the stock market.

-We start right at the basics, defining what exactly swing trading is, why someone would want to do it, and all of the important high-level resources and knowledge a trader should have in order to succeed.
+We start right at the basics — defining what exactly swing trading is and why someone would want to adopt this trading style — and then dive into all of the important high-level resources and knowledge a trader should have in order to succeed.

-This isn’t meant to be a comprehensive guide, rather a lightweight overview of what I consider some of the most important topics worth digging into deeper.
+This isn’t meant to be a comprehensive guide, rather a lightweight overview of what we consider some of the most important topics worth digging into deeper.

 What is swing trading?

-(1:10) I define swing trading as an active approach to trading the markets where the planned holding time of the trade extends beyond a day (overnight) and the goal is to capture a single leg (swing) in a stock’s trend.
+Trade Risk Definition: Swing trading is an active approach to trading the markets where the planned holding time of the trade extends beyond a day (overnight) and the goal is to capture a single leg (swing) in a stock’s trend.

 Why choose swing trading?

 First, why trade at all?